 This guide was created to help teachers respond to the feedback they receive from students who complete Colorado's Student Perception Survey.
-The Colorado Education Initiative (CEI) worked with teachers and students across the state to develop a comprehensive list of instructional strategies that teachers can use to improve their instructional practice based on survey results...
+The Colorado Education Initiative (CEI) worked with teachers and students across the state to develop a comprehensive list of instructional strategies that teachers can use to create strategies that teachers can use to improve their instructional practice based on survey results.